 On the porch itself we have three rocking chairs.
 Two of them were ones that we bought for my parents many years ago.
 The 3rd was the rocker we bought when Eric was a baby.
 Kathryn has hanging flower baskets here and elsewhere around the yard.
 We don’t sit on the porch much, but it is a nice to be able to sit outside and stay dry if it is raining.
 We get a fair amount of Amish buggy traffic to wave at when we do hang out on the porch.

 We had planned for the sidewalk and porch to be the primary entrance for visitors, but it hasn’t worked out that way.
-Since my husband had started to work from home, we’d spent a spell of time planning to construct an Insulated Garden Office, which, I think is the perfect idea for a yard of our size.
 Most of our friends and regular visitors come through the garage and navigate through the mud room into the house – an entrance that we had intended for dirty boots and wet dogs.
-And when most of them walk in through the garage, they never miss admiring the new, glossy garage door we installed after calling in Covenant Garage Doors.
+We have contemplated putting up a “Service Entrance’ sign

 On the east side of the garage Kathryn planted green and green/white Hosta.
 The green Hosta is overtaking the green/white.
 There are plans for an adjustment, but I don’t know when that will happen yet.